madeofpendletonwool/PinePods/README.md

 sudo docker-compose up
 ```

-command to pull the container images and get started.
+command on the main pinepods app to pull the container images and get started.
 Once fully started up you'll be able to access pinepods on the url you configured and you'll be able to start connecting clients as well.

 ### Linux Client Install :computer: